Mason Greenwood: Style of play

 Greenwood began his career as a midfielder but gradually evolved into a centre forward.
 He often played on the right flank for Manchester United, as well as moving more centrally to occupy as a second striker when the ball is fed into the penalty area.
-During his early career, several of his goals have seen him dropping a shoulder or chopping the ball to get it on to his left foot before scoring.
+During his early career, several of his goals saw him dropping a shoulder or chopping the ball to get it on to his left foot before scoring.
 He also often reverses his shot by aiming low for the near post from the right of the box.

 In May 2018, former Manchester United player Clayton Blackmore said: "He's great on the ball and very good with both feet.
 He's the first person I've seen that takes penalties and free-kicks with his wrong foot.
 I've never come across anyone like that!"
 In March 2019, former academy coach Mark Senior said: "People says he's like the new Robin van Persie but I don't know.
 I think he's his own man.
 I've not seen another player like him.
 His style means his pace is deceptive because he is absolutely rapid."

 In July 2019, Manchester United manager Ole Gunnar Solskjær praised Greenwood during their pre-season tour, saying: "He can play all of the front-three positions, or across the front four, as he can play number 10, number seven, number 11 and number nine.
 He's a natural footballer with his left foot, coming in, but he's got two feet and can play anywhere along the front.
 He's just a natural.
 When he takes a penalty with his right, then takes a penalty with his left, free-kicks with his left, free-kicks with his right.
 He is almost what you'd call 50:50, maybe 51:49 left-footed."